 Professional cyclists need to accept they’re going to get abuse on social media, according to the general manager of Team Sky, Sir Dave Brailsford.

-In an exclusive interview with Status Social – and the Tour de France just days away – Sir Dave says cyclists need to adapt to criticism over networks such as Twitter and Facebook.
+In an exclusive interview with Status Social, Sir Dave says cyclists need to adapt to criticism over networks such as Twitter and Facebook.

 He also reckons cyclists should avoid using social media immediately after a race but says Team Sky do not have a social media policy.